wtrawlings/basic-js-projects/README.md

 I need to start the counter at 1:13:18 at the time hack.

 BACKGROUND IMAGE CHANGER:
 I imagine this will be set on the same control basis as the counter.
-Same buttons, same counter, just using the counter to move through an array that controls which item in a list will be shown.
+Same buttons, same counter, just using the counter as the variable in a file list where the files all end with a number.
+That way, when the style is replaced, you can call the background image with string interpolation.